 • You’re not just watching content; you’re part of it.

-This isn’t for every brand, but if you’re in gaming, gadgets, music, or even snacks, it’s gold.
+This isn’t for every brand, but if you’re in gaming, gadgets, music, or even snacks, it’s amazing.

 • Threads is gaining traction for casual, community-style updates, think less “feed” and more “group chat.”